openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 To test an external __USB__ sound card:

-1. Connect the USB adapter.
+1. Connect any USB adapter.
 1. Connect the XLR outputs to sound board, amp or studio monitors.
 1. On the [Outputs](#Outputs) Tab, Select __Audio Mode__ PULSE.
 Enable Test Signal.
 1. On the [Sources](#Sources) Tab disable Audio In Source